by Collyn Rivers

 The faster the rig is being driven the more serious the situation.
 This is because yaw forces increase with the square of the rig’s speed.
 In other words – the forces are four times greater at 100 km/h than at 50 km/h.

 The speed at which the above happens is related to tow ball weight.
 The lower that weight the lower the ‘safe’ speed.
-This is why travel trailers with front-located water tanks were mostly recalled – as ‘safe tow ball weight relied on those tanks being full at all times.
+This is why caravans with front-located water tanks were mostly recalled – as ‘safe tow ball weight relied on those tanks being full at all times.

 WDH adjustment and front axle load restoration